 Why?
-Frozen raw dog food doesn’t have the fillers or carbohydrates that traditional kibble—and grain-free kibble—has.
-Vital Essentials uses only meat, organs and bones—and sometimes organic fruits and vegetables like in our Frozen Fusion dog food—to model what Alpha dogs would eat in the wild (the ALPHA-Prey Model).
+Frozen raw dog food doesn’t have the fillers or unneeded carbohydrates that are found in traditional kibble (even grain-free kibble).
+Vital Essentials uses meat, vital organs and bone to replicate what Alpha wolves eat in the wild (the ALPHA-Prey Model).
 Freezing the food raw preserves the meat’s juices and ingredients to appeal even more to your dog’s natural instincts.

 Now that’s something to bark about!

 How Vital Essentials Frozen Dog Food is Made